nickbabcock/sff.life/content/blog/how-to-undervolt-ryzen-cpu/index.md

 ### Power Package Tracking

-First thing to try altering the max amount of power delivered to the socket.
+First try altering the max amount of power delivered to the socket.
 [From Gamers Nexus](https://www.gamersnexus.net/guides/3491-explaining-precision-boost-overdrive-benchmarks-auto-oc)

 > **Package Power Tracking ("PPT"):** The PPT threshold is the allowed socket
 > power consumption permitted across the voltage rails supplying the socket.